 Approximately 11 million New Yorkers—56 percent of the total population—receive health insurance through employers, about half through insurance policies and the remainder through various self-insurance arrangements.
 About 3.1 million New Yorkers are enrolled in the Medicare Program, with 1.2 million signed up for Medicare Advantage, the federal managed care option.
 Approximately 6.3 million New Yorkers are covered by Medicaid, including over 4 million in managed care plans.
 New York’s 2014 uninsurance rate of 8.7 percent is well below the national average of 11.7 percent, but that still leaves 1.7 million New Yorkers without coverage.

 Public and Private Insurance Markets

 Health insurance data and analysis are the cornerstones of the Health Insurance Project’s work.
 By providing data on the uninsured and their characteristics and by conducting statistical analyses of the health insurance markets, the Fund helps policymakers craft targeted strategies to expand and maintain coverage.

 Implementing Health Care Reform

-The Affordable Care Act has established a new federal overlay on state-regulated insurance markets, but has given states significant leeway in how to implement the new law’s provisions.
-As federal deadlines loom, the Health Insurance Project is analyzing complex federal guidance and helping policymakers design and implement approaches that work best for New York.
+The Affordable Care Act established a new federal overlay on state-regulated insurance markets, but also gave states significant leeway in how to implement the law’s provisions.
+The Health Insurance Project focuses on implementation issues facing State policymakers.